How to fix couch cushions that sag. Try this quick and easy fix using your vacuum cleaner and a new insert.

 A quick and easy fix for sagging couch cushions.

 When the hubs and I got married and bought our first house, we were excited when the time came to buy new furniture.
 We needed new everything to furnish our home and that included a sofa.
 Neither one of us had ever purchased furniture before, and we were young and broke, so we went for cheap and as close to good looking as we could get for the money.
-We eventually learned that when you buy a cheap sofa it doesn’t last long.
+We eventually learned that when you buy a cheap couch it doesn’t last long.
 When it came time to buy our next sofa, we did a little research first and spent a little more.
 Long story short, we gradually worked our way up to a well-made sofa that would last many years.

-Flash forward to the present day and our Pottery Barn sofa.
+Fast-forward to the present day and our Pottery Barn sofa (similar one, here).
 We’ve had it for 13 years now and it’s moved with us, from Florida to Illinois and now to North Carolina, and has held up very well.
 Recently though, I’d noticed that my back was hurting when I sat on it.

-It’s gotten a lot of use from our family and the result was sagging sofa cushions, 13 years of butts plopping down on it will do that.
+It’s gotten a lot of use from our family and the result was sagging couch cushions, 13 years of butts plopping down on it will do that.
 Once I figured out it was the cushions I knew it was time to get them replaced.
 Of course, being the

-cheapskate DIYer that I am, I wanted to try to figure out a way to do it myself and I’m glad I did because it turned out to be an easy fix.
+cheapskate DIYer that I am, I wanted to try to figure out a way to do it myself.
+I’m so glad I did because it turned out to be a really easy fix.